MirageTurtle/Notes/Introduction to Computer Systems/Note.md

 Class web page: [http://www.cs.cmu.edu/~213](http://www.cs.cmu.edu/~213)

 I want to note all the thing when I take the classes, but I couldn't.
 So I just note something I think that's very interesting or very important.
 And I will enrich them when I read the textbook.
-And, I really recommand you all to take the classes!
+And, I really recommend you all to take the classes!

 ## Lecture 1: Course Overviewn